 Explore Oswestry South & East to find an intriguing mix of attractions.
 Travel south towards the county town of Shrewsbury and you will come across a lot of heavy metal, an angel and the Welsh Goddess of the river.

-The British Ironwork Centre- The British Ironwork Centre and Sculpture Park on the outskirts of Oswestry.
-This unique attraction will intrigue and amaze you.
+The British Ironwork Centre- The British Ironwork Centre and Sculpture Park is on the outskirts of Oswestry.
+This unique attraction will fascinate and amaze you.
 Their metal sculpture trail will introduce you to everything from a golden giraffe to a scary oversized scorpion.
 From the huge Spoon Gorilla to the emotive Knife Angel, there is always something new to see.
 Often the working blacksmith is here and there are many interesting events and happenings all year.

 Nesscliffe & Kynaston’s Cave - Turn left at Nesscliffe and climb up to Kynaston’s cave.
 Shropshire’s only highway man (as far as we know) lived here with his horse Beelzebub, he was more Robin Hood than gangster.

 Melverley Church - a right next and follow the River Severn through to Melverley.
 St. Peter’s black and white timber framed church sits on a bend of the river and has been welcoming pilgrims for about 1000 years.

 Shrewsbury & River Severn - There is a rather gory tale about Sabrina, Welsh goddess of the River Severn but now the river meanders sleepily around the beautiful county town of Shrewsbury.
 Shrewsbury remembers Charles Darwin and he would have recognised many of the black and white buildings that make up the town centre.